thirdweb-dev/contracts/docs/Multiwrap.md

-*Returns the underlygin contents of a wrapped NFT.*
+*Returns the underlying contents of a wrapped NFT.*

 #### Parameters